WU-CVGL/cluster-setup/services/node-exporter/README.md

 With `container_runtime_id`, you can get container stats of this job with `cAdvisor`;`

 With `gpu_uuid`, you can get GPU stats of this job with `dcgm-exporter`.

+TODOs:

+- A Grafana dashboard that integrates and visualizes these data
+- A management watchdog that utilizes these data and kills tasks